Matthew joined Liverpool John Moores University as a Senior Lecturer in History in April 2014.

 Matthew is currently working on three research projects: 1) examining contemporary US democracy efforts in the Arab Spring’s Libya, 2) examining sovereignty disputes between the US and the US over certain Pacific Islands during and after WWII and, 3) examining the US post-war reconstruction plans for Iraq if the US-led coalition had invaded in 1991.

-Matthew is the programme leader for the MA in International Relations starting in 2017/2018.
+Matthew is the programme leader for the MA in International Relations.
 He is an external examiner for a PhD at Cardiff University and was recently appointed the convenor of the British International Studies Association US Foreign Policy working group.

 2008, University of Ulster, Northern Ireland, PhD